jgerstmayr/EXUDYN/docs/RST/ExudynBasics.rst

 see also Section :ref:`sec-renderstate`\ .

 Graphics user functions via Python
 ----------------------------------

 There are some user functions in order to customize drawing:

 +  You can assign graphicsData to the visualization to most bodies, such as rigid bodies in order to change the shape.
-Graphics can also be imported from files (\ ``GraphicsDataFromSTLfileTxt``\ ) using the established format STL (STereoLithography or Standard Triangle Language; file format available in nearly all CAD systems).
+Graphics can also be imported from files (\ ``GraphicsDataFromSTLfileTxt``\ ) using the established format {STL} (STereoLithography or Standard Triangle Language; file format available in nearly all CAD systems).
 +  Some objects, e.g., \ ``ObjectGenericODE2``\  or \ ``ObjectRigidBody``\ , provide customized a function \ ``graphicsDataUserFunction``\ .
 This user function just returns a list of GraphicsData, see Section :ref:`sec-graphicsdata`\ .
 With this function you can change the shape of the body in every step of the computation.
 +  Specifically, the \ ``graphicsDataUserFunction``\  in \ ``ObjectGround``\  can be used to draw any moving background in the scene.